-This recipe requires just 7 ingredients you probably already have in your pantry and makes the perfect on the go breakfast for work, school or just when you need something quick.
+This recipe requires just 8 ingredients you probably already have in your pantry and makes the perfect on the go breakfast for work, school or just when you need something quick.

-- Chia Seeds: The chia seeds help soak up some of the extra liquid and give the oats a creamy consistency.
+Chia Seeds: The chia seeds help soak up some of the extra liquid and give the oats a creamy consistency.
 They also add a good amount of protein and fiber as well!

-- Maple Syrup: You can sub the maple syrup for honey or even coconut sugar, but this just works to sweeten the oats and balance the bitter flavor from the cocoa powder.
+Maple Syrup: You can sub the maple syrup for honey or even coconut sugar, but this just works to sweeten the oats and balance the bitter flavor from the cocoa powder.

-- Vanilla: For a little extra flavor.
+Vanilla & cinnamon: For a little extra flavor.

-- Non-Dairy Yogurt: You don’t need to make overnight oats with yogurt, but it makes them SO creamy!
+Yogurt: You don’t need to make overnight oats with yogurt, but it makes them SO creamy!
 I love the Kite Hill Greek style yogurt, but So Delicious makes some great ones as well.
-If you aren’t a fan of yogurt, just leave this out!

-How to make chocolate overnight oats
+How to make overnight oats